avlukas04/ireonada2/sleep-app/README.md

 ### Bedtime Story

-Users can give description of what type of story they want to hear and read the generated story with images or have the app read their bedtime story for them to relax before falling asleep.
+Integrated with ChatGPT, users can give description of what type of story they want to hear and read the generated story with images or have the app read their bedtime story for them to relax before falling asleep.
 <p align="center">
     <img src="./src/readme-images/sleep-app6.png" alt="Character Generation Example" width="200">
     <img src="./src/readme-images/sleep-app7.png" alt="Character Generation Example" width="198">